kwaczek/Flex-Focus-Time-with-Chat-Metrics/README.md

 Focus Time is a metric that measures time spent on each reservation.
 In a multi-tasking scenario where an Agent is working multiple interactions at the same time, this plugin will track the "in focus" time for each task instead of just the task duration.
 The logging stops as soon as the task enters the Wrapup state.
-Unlike in https://github.com/lehel-twilio/plugin-handleTimeTracker, this plugin is using browser local storage, so it's resilient against browser refreshes.
+Unlike in https://github.com/lehel-twilio/plugin-handleTimeTracker, this plugin uses browser local storage, therefor, it's resilient against browser refreshes.

 ![alt text](readme_images/multiple_reservaitions.png)

-The focus time is calculated for all channels and by default, the **conversation_measure_1** is used for Flex Insights.
+The focus time is calculated for all channels and, by default, the **conversation_measure_1** is used for Flex Insights.

 # Additional Chat Metrics